Alligator Sky

 "Alligator Sky" is a song by American electronica project Owl City from his third studio album All Things Bright and Beautiful.
-It was released as the lead single from the album on April 12, 2011.
-Four versions of the song were released: The first features Californian rapper Shawn Chrystopher, the second version omits Chrystopher's vocals, a third version featuring Atlanta rapper B.o.B leaked online, and a fourth version featuring vocals by Big Boi of Atlanta hip-hop duo OutKast also leaked online.
+It was released as the lead single from the album on March 22, 2011.
+The song was written and produced by Adam Young.
+The song reached number five on the US Bubbling Under Hot 100.
+It also debuted at the No. 1 spot on the iTunes Electronic Track chart.

 Background

 Adam Young stated in an interview with AOL that he experimented with different sounds on the album All Things Bright and Beautiful and that "Alligator Sky" is where he 'pulled the hip-hop vibe, stating; "...
 I am a big fan of the way hip-hop music is put together and everything that goes into it—being so beat-heavy and just focusing on the rhythm side of it, sometimes more than melody.
 But I wanted to marry those two ideas and just focus on the rhythm side of it then have this rapper do verses just as a new look to it."

-Explaining the concept of the title of the song, he stated, "It's about how there are so many weird things coming at you every day.
+According to Young, the song was inspired by the 2008 animated science fiction film, WALL-E. Explaining the concept of the title of the song, he stated, "It's about how there are so many weird things coming at you every day.
 Why not just meet them head on and take charge even though you have no say over what’s going to happen?
 You and those around you are what matter most."

+Versions

+Four versions of the song were released: The first features Californian rapper Shawn Chrystopher, the second version omits Chrystopher's vocals, a third version featuring Atlanta rapper B.o.B leaked online, and a fourth version featuring vocals by Big Boi of Atlanta hip-hop duo OutKast also leaked online.

+Speaking about his decision on making a rap and non-rap version of "Alligator Sky", Young wanted to "experiment with something new."
+Since he created the track based around a hip hop sound, he wanted to find a rapper to fill in the verses.
+Shawn Chrystopher was recommended to Young, a friend one of his publishers knew, and after Chrystopher sent a demo to Young, they began passing files to each other over the internet.
+This version was serviced to radio as the album's lead single and because the label wanted a version that can be serviced to alternative radio, a non-rap version was recorded.

+The version of "Alligator Sky" featuring Shawn Chrystopher runs at 92 BPM and is in the key of D major.
+The vocal range in the song spans from the notes B3 to B5.